Talljack/talljack-eslint-config/README.md

 ### Stylistic

-To use the Stylistic eslint config, you can turn it on.
+To use the Stylistic ESLint config, you can turn it on.

 **It's default true**